ART-IN-THE-PARK

 by donation

-If you knit, crochet, quilt, sew, or need, you'll enjoy an opportunity to work on your projects in good company and enjoy tea or refreshments and good conversation.
+If you knit, crochet, quilt, sew, or need, you'll enjoy an opportunity to work on your individual projects in good company and enjoy tea or refreshments and good conversation.
 Come Create provides a time and place for starting a new project, finishing an old one, getting inspired, or getting how-to advice.
-The Trail Town Quilters will periodically work together on a quilting project during Come Create.
+Participants may periodically have opportunities to work on a group project together, such as the community quilt projects.
 Contact the Arts Center to request to be on the email or text message contact list to receive reminders of meeting times.

 Watch for dates and times posted on Instagram and Facebook